anoniscoding/yorlang/readme.md

 **Run Your Tests**
 - To run test in the project, run the following in your terminal: npm test

+**Link Bin Commands Locally**
+- To locally install any command listed in the bin field of our package.json, run the following in your terminal: npm run link
+- After linking, you can run sample code by running the following in your terminal: yorl test.yl

 **Contributing**
 - Contributions are welcome